 - Environmental watering (ie. On Gunbower Island some roads will be closed during winter and spring)

-- The Public Access map provides information on known road closures (including seasonal road closures) for both state forests and national/state parks.
+- The maps provide information on known road closures (including seasonal road closures) for both state forests and national/state parks.
 The information for visitor site and walking/mountain bike trails closures are for state forests only.

 - For up to date information on current fires and related emergency warnings, visit VicEmergency.

-- The Public Access Map does not provide information on planned burning of forest areas, often conducted during spring and autumn.
+- It does not provide information on planned burning of forest areas, often conducted during spring and autumn.

 - While seasonal road closure information is provided for Parks Victoria managed parks and reserves, it does not contain any other road, track or visitor site closure information.